matthewrdev/building-addins-for-xamarin-studio/README.md

  * [**Extending Xamarin Studio with Add-Ins**](https://developer.xamarin.com/guides/cross-platform/xamarin-studio/customizing-ide/extending_xamarin_studio_with_addins/): A introductory tutorial on building Xamarin Studio addins.
  * [**Extension Tree Reference**](http://www.monodevelop.com/developers/articles/extension-tree-reference/): An in-depth guide to the available extension points within MonoDevelop.

+In addition to the existing documentation, here is a non-exhaustive list of some existing addins that can be used as reference material:

+ * [**ServiceStack**](https://github.com/ServiceStack/ServiceStackVS): Exposes service stack into Xamarin Studio.
+ * [**Addin Maker**](https://github.com/mhutch/MonoDevelop.AddinMaker): The addin maker for Xamarin Studio.
+ * [**MonoDevelop Addin Packager**](https://github.com/matthewrdev/monodevelop-addin-packager): (*deprecated*) Helper utility to package the current Xamarin Studio addin project.
+ * [**Xamarin.Android Open Layout Declaration**](https://github.com/matthewrdev/xamarin-android-open-layout-definition): (*deprecated*) Shows how to use NRefactory (a *deprecated* syntax tree) to open an android axml layout.
+ * [**MFractor.Installer**](https://github.com/matthewrdev/mfractor-installer): An instal;er addin that downloads and injects [MFractor](https://www.mfractor.com) into Xamarin Studio.
+ * [**Xamarin.Android String Extractor**](https://github.com/matthewrdev/xamarin-android-string-extractor): (*deprecated*) Shows how to use NRefactory (a *deprecated* syntax tree) to resolve string literal and then extract it into an android string resource file.

+*Please note that several of my addins have been deprecated and have moved into MFractor itself.
+These repositories may not even work anymore and have remained open source for reference only*

 I strongly encourage joining the [**Xamarin Studio Addins**](https://xamarinchat.slack.com/archives/xamarin-studio-addins) Slack channel on the Xamarin Slack.
-I (Matthew Robbins) am generally available to answer questions and help investigate how to implement.
+I (Matthew Robbins) am generally available to answer questions and help investigate how to implement ideas.

 Another option is to reach out directly to me via Twitter; send a tweet to [@matthewrdev](https://twitter.com/matthewrdev) and I'll do my best to help.